loris-verga/TheDualityOfSimilarity/_includes/intro.md

 </g></svg></a>, with its tens of thousands of micro-communities, called subreddits, and millions of cross-subreddit references, offers the opportunity to explore this paradox.
 Communities cite one another, sometimes to praise, often to mock, and occasionally to even escalate into cultural wars.
 </p>

 We have prepared a interactive graph that represents only 1500 links between subreddits (out of more than 850,000!).
-Before diving into the Reddit ecosystem, take a moment to explore the connections between a small subset of subreddits.
+Before diving into the Reddit ecosystem, take a moment to explore the connections between a small subset of subreddits by zooming in and moving nodes around.

 <iframe src="graphs/reddit_1500_hyperlinks.html" style="width:100%; height:620px;"></iframe>